steveo9219/progressive-budget-app-stephen-G/README.md

 ## Description

-For this assignment, a progressive budget app was created.
+For this assignment, a budgeting app was built to keep track of personal finances.
+IndexedDB, cache API, and Service Workers to provide an offline experience for the application was used

 ---

 ## Links for Live Application Demo

-Link to GitHub Repo - [Employee Directory GitHub Repo](https://github.com/steveo9219/employee-directory-stephen-G)
+Link to GitHub Repo - [Employee Directory GitHub Repo](https://github.com/steveo9219/progressive-budget-app-stephen-G)

-Link to deployed application on Heroku - [Employee Directory Web Application Deployed on Github Pages](https://employee-directory-stephen-g.herokuapp.com/)
+Link to deployed application on Heroku - [Employee Directory Web Application Deployed on Github Pages](https://progressive-web-app-sg.herokuapp.com/)

 ---

-## Assignment Scope

 ### User Story

-- As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.
+- As a user, I would like to make an app run as efficiently as possible!

+---

 ### Acceptance Criteria

-Given a table of random users, when the user loads the page, a table of employees should render.

-The user should be able to:

-- Sort the table by at least one category

-- Filter the users by at least one property.
+- Identify performance bottlenecks in web applications.

+- Explain how performance can be measured in web applications.

+- Explain the 5 main categories measured in a Lighthouse audit.

+- Optimize CSS, JS, and media assets for performance.

+- Set up webpack in a new front end project.

+- Convert an existing web application to a PWA and add offline functionality.

 ---